vkomolov/post-it/README.md

 properties: creationDate, comments;
 - To realize the methods for creation, update, delete actions for the posts and comments;
-- Each action with the post or its comments should be Posted to the API for changing state and retrieving new state of the data;
+- Each 'save' action should change the API state and retrieve the updated state;
 - The state of the App should be synchronized with the API state when POSTing new data to the API; POST new data - retrieve the updated data from the API - rendering APP with the new App State;